alexrice236/ROS2_FizzBuzz/README.md

 Now you should see numbers counting up from the terminal running `ros2 topic echo`.
 That terminal is subscribed to the messages published by the `number_publisher_node` and prints them out to the screen.

-You can use `^C` (Ctrl-C) to stop the processes in either terminal whenever you are done.
+You can use `Ctrl` + `C` to stop the processes in either terminal whenever you are done.

 ## FizzBuzz Message
 ### Custom FizzBuzz Message